Health Surveillance for the Species Recovery Programme

 In collaboration with Natural England, and the RSPB, ZSL carried out a disease risk analysis and identified two coccidial parasites of potential significance to the health of these birds, Isospora normanlevinei and Haemoptroteus coatneyi.

-Intensive disease risk management measures are currently been employed to reduce the effects of these parasites on the reintroduced birds.
+Intensive disease risk management measures have been employed to reduce the effects of these parasites on the reintroduced birds.

 Since 1989, ZSL has been involved with the reintroduction of red kites to the wild.
 Ongoing health surveillance on the reintroduced populations has identified the danger posed by poisoning through misuse or abuse of agricultural chemicals, and lead, from shot prey, to their survival.